Masterpiece (2015 film): Plot

 Yuva is a local goon who is living with his mother Durga, his sister, and his sister's son Lochan.
-Durga disapproves of many of Yuva's antics where she reads him stories of Subhash Chandra Bose, Chandrashekhar Azad and Bhagat Singh when Yuva was a child, in the hope that he would one day become like them.
+Durga disapproves of many of Yuva's antics, and she reads him stories of Subhash Chandra Bose, Chandrashekhar Azad, and Bhagat Singh when Yuva was a child, in the hope that he would one day become like them.
 However, Yuva is the exact opposite.
 Consequently, she gives a TV interview about his upbringing and how his actions have not been good, thus giving the public the impression that Yuva is a rogue.
 Yuva and his friend Bruce Lee help Noor Ahmed, a local politician, to get elected in college and local elections, thus gaining political connections in the process.
-Alongside this, Yuva falls in love with a carefree girl named Nisha.
+Alongside this, Yuva falls in love with a carefree girl named Nisha, who tests her boyfriends and lovers to find their exact nature and intentions through dating; Yuva is proven to her after she tests him.
 When Nisha gets caught in the middle of a chase between the police and a gangster known as Boss, Yuva knocks Boss unconscious, sending him into a coma.